Banner Default Blog

 - Major Project Leadership: Proven experience in a Project Director or Technical Director capacity, leading large, complex, multidisciplinary rail systems projects with multi-year delivery timelines and significant stakeholder interfaces.

-- Rail Engineering Experience: Experience across the full systems engineering lifecycle, from requirements definition through to commissioning of safety critical and high reliability systems.
+- Rail Engineering Experience: Experience across the full systems engineering lifecycle, from requirements definition through to commissioning of safety-critical and high-reliability systems.
 Experience in the application of systems assurance and RAMS processes in complex projects.

 - Systems Integration Experience: Proven experience in leading or working within Engineering or Systems Integration teams, and deep technical understanding of rail systems integration, including signalling, communications, and safety assurance practices.
-Adept of systems thinking.
+Adept at systems thinking.

-- Leadership and Team Building: Demonstrated ability to build, lead, and inspire high- performing teams, with a strong personal commitment to safety, collaboration, and delivering outcomes.
+- Leadership and Team Building: Demonstrated ability to build, lead, and inspire high-performing teams, with a strong personal commitment to safety, collaboration, and delivering outcomes.

 - Stakeholder Management: Exemplary skills in engaging, influencing, and negotiating with a diverse range of stakeholders, including government entities, regulators, suppliers, and operators.